Position

 Qualifications

-• High school diploma or equivalent required; technical degree or certification in a related field is preferred.
+• High school diploma or equivalent required; vocational training or associate's degree in a related field is preferred.

-• Proven experience as an Installer or similar role.
+• Minimum of 2-3 years of experience as an Installer or similar role.

 Is becoming a Installer a good career path?